Rak355/x86-bootloader-program/README.md

 # Features
 1. The bootloader uses combinations of assembly language and C programming language.
-2. It set the Cpu to 32 bit protected mode from 16 bit real mode.
+2. It set the cpu to 32 bit protected mode from 16 bit real mode.
 3. It enables paging for 32 bit.

 # Dependencies